frederic-perez/AmE-dictionary/data/idioms.md

 __cut (one’s) teeth__ :two::hammer:
 __cut (one) some slack__ :two::hammer:
 __cut (someone or something) short__
-__cut (through) (the) red tape__ :two: To circumvent bureaucratic obstacles (which are often referred to as “red tape”) in order to accomplish something.
+__cut (through) (the) red tape__ :three: To circumvent bureaucratic obstacles (which are often referred to as “red tape”) in order to accomplish something.
 __cut and dried__ _You seem to think this is cut and dried._
 __cut and dry__
-__cut back on (something)__ To reduce or decrease something. _My doctor told me that I need to cut back on eating fried foods in order to improve my cholesterol._
+__cut back on (something)__ :two: To reduce or decrease something. _My doctor told me that I need to cut back on eating fried foods in order to improve my cholesterol._
 __cut corners__ To do something in the easiest or most inexpensive way.
 __cut down (on something)__ _Cut down on smoking._
 __cut from the same cloth__ :four: To be very similar.